Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Results

-Here, $\Gamma_{ii}$ is the monodisperse collision kernel for particles with Stokes number $St_i$ (as shown in \cref{fig:mono}), and $\Gamma_{0i}$ is the collision kernel between particles of $St_i$ and very light, practically tracer particles (shown in \cref{fig:blending}(b) with $St_0=0.02$).
-Expression~\eqref{eqn:parameterization} blends the contributions associated with inertial clustering and the sling effect (hereafter referred to as 'inertial effects'), represented by the monodisperse kernel $\Gamma_{ii}$, with those associated with polydispersity, i.e., differential sampling (represented by $\Gamma_{0i}$).
-The weighting is determined by the dispersion parameter $\theta_{ij} = |St_i - St_j| / (St_i + St_j)$.
+Here, $\Gamma_{ii}$ is the monodisperse collision kernel and $\Gamma_{0i}$ is the collision kernel between particles of $St_i$ and very light, close-to-tracer particles (shown in \cref{fig:Gammai0} with $St_0=0.02$).
+Note that $\Gamma_{ii}$ corresponds to the diagonal and $\Gamma_{0i}$ to the bottom row (or first column) of \cref{fig:bidisp}(a).
+The parameterization is given for $St_i \geq St_j$ so that $\theta_{ij} \geq 0$, but extension to arbitrary pairs follows directly from symmetry.
+The heuristic behind expression~\eqref{eqn:parameterization} is the separation of the collision kernel into inertial effects (preferential concentration and the sling effect, represented by the monodisperse kernel) and differential sampling (represented by $\Gamma_{0i}$).
+The resulting bidisperse kernel blends the two contributions, weighted by the dispersion parameter $\theta_{ij}$.
 One easily verifies that as $St_j\rightarrow0$, the correct asymptotic behavior $\tilde{\Gamma}_{ij}=\Gamma_{0i}$ is recovered.
 Similarly, for $i=j$, \cref{eqn:parameterization} simplifies to the monodisperse collision kernel.

-The validity of \cref{eqn:parameterization} as a parameterization for the bidisperse collision kernel is demonstrated in \cref{fig:blending}(a).
-The values obtained from the parameterization agree remarkably well with the DNS data (\cref{fig:bidisp}(a)).
-The model accurately captures the enhancing effect of polydispersity at small Stokes numbers, even if the mean Stokes number of the colliding pair is reduced.
-This is because initially, $\Gamma_{0i}$ (\cref{fig:theta}(b)) increases more rapidly with $St_i$ through differential sampling than $\Gamma_{ii}$ increases through inertial effects.
-Conversely, at larger Stokes numbers, polydispersity attenuates collisions, since $\Gamma_{ii}>\Gamma_{0i}$ for $St_i>0.5$.
+\Cref{fig:model_and_errors}(a) displays the predictions of \cref{eqn:parameterization}, allowing direct comparison to the DNS reference (\cref{fig:bidisp}(a)).
+The compact linear formulation captures the effect of differential sampling on the collision kernel with remarkable qualitative accuracy.
+It reproduces the enhancement due to polydispersity at small Stokes numbers, even when the mean Stokes number of the colliding pair is reduced.
+This behavior arises because initially, $\Gamma_{0i}$ increases more rapidly with $St_i$ through differential sampling than $\Gamma_{ii}$ increases through inertial effects, leading to $\Gamma_{0i}>\Gamma_{ii}$ for small $St_i$ and $\Gamma_{ii}>\Gamma_{0i}$ for $St_i \gtrsim 0.4$.